When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What is the Most Accurate Basal Body Thermometer?

-The most accurate basal body thermometers are typically digital ones that measure to at least 1/10th of a degree.
-Brands like Easy@Home and MABIS are often recommended for their precision and reliability.
+The most accurate basal body thermometers are typically digital ones that measure to 1/100th of a degree (0.00).
+Brands like Easy@Home and MABIS are highly rated for precision.

 How Do I Know If My BBT Thermometer is Accurate?